datarhei/restreamer/docs/references-environment-vars.md

 video stream.
 Don't set this environment variable if you want to use none of these devices.

 Check out our [Raspberry Pi camera guide](guides-raspicam.html) or [USB camera guide](guides-usb-camera.html).

+## RS_INPUTSTREAM

+On a fresh Restreamer installation you can use this environment variable to set an URL for the RTSP, RTMP, or HLS source.
+This will also automatically start the streaming from this source.
+On a later restart, this environment variable will be ignored.